 If our body is not producing enough serotonin, we will not feel our best no matter what!
 Why?

 - Serotonin regulates processes including appetite, digestion, and the sleep cycle

-- Serotonin is an inhibitory neurotransmitter involved in emotion, memory, and mood
+- Serotonin is an inhibitory neurotransmitter involved in memory

 - Also considered a hormone, serotonin is primarily found in the enteric nervous system located in the gastrointestinal tract, but a small amount is synthesized in the brain

 - The amino acid tryptophan is the precursor to serotonin, and serotonin is converted to melatonin in the pineal gland